idatum/unifi_tracker/README.md

 -
 I have Ubiquiti AP devices in my home network.
 Previously I used Home Assistant's (HA) Unifi Direct for wifi client device tracking for presence detection.

 I now use HA's MQTT device tracker to replace the unifi_direct integration.
-From looking at the HA github, improvements seem to be stalled on separating Unifi specific functionality.
-Also, I'm never really comfortable with secrets.yaml having a password with essentially full access to my router and APs -- HA has generous enough privilege on my network already.
+From looking at the HA github for the unifi_direct component, improvements seem to be stalled on separating Unifi specific functionality.
+Also, I'm never really comfortable with secrets.yaml having a password with essentially full access to my router and APs -- I prefer SSH key auth whenever possible.

-These and other points motivated me to create a seperate Docker container service.
-Much of the functionality was inspired (stolen) from the existing unifi_direct integration, which generally works fine:
+These and other points motivated me to create a seperate Docker container service using MQTT to post AP client connects/disconnects.
+Much of the functionality was inspired (stolen) from the existing unifi_direct integration, which generally still works fine:

 https://github.com/home-assistant/core/tree/dev/homeassistant/components/unifi_direct

-In short: I wanted another option, one in which I have full control, seperate from HA components, other than the MQTT service which I use extensively anyway.
+In short: I wanted another option, an MQTT option in which I have full control, seperate from HA components other than the MQTT service which I use extensively anyway.

 It is a simple service:
 -